Daniel Zaheer photo

 +1 415 582 4751

-Mr. Zaheer’s practice centers on enforcing intellectual property rights and defending against charges of infringement in a variety of industries, including wireless communication systems, mobile device interfaces, biotechnology and mobile applications.
-He has obtained nine-figure recoveries on behalf of his clients as a part of successful patent enforcement campaigns and also through assertion of trade secrets.
-In representation of defendants, Mr. Zaheer has achieved positive results on behalf of his clients, having obtained reversal of nine-figure decisions in multiple actions involving allegations of trade secrets theft as well as in other complex commercial disputes.
+Mr. Zaheer’s practice centers on enforcing intellectual property rights and defending against charges of infringement in a variety of industries, including artificial intelligence, wireless communication systems, renewable fuels, biotechnology and mobile applications.
+He has obtained some of the most significant intellectual property results of the last decade, having secured multiple nine-figure recoveries on behalf of his clients in patent enforcement campaigns and trade secrets cases.
+In representation of defendants, Mr. Zaheer has obtained reversal of nine- and ten-figure decisions in multiple actions involving allegations of trade secrets theft as well as in other complex commercial disputes.

 Admissions